-Though not used here, a slightly earlier version of the group shot of the playable characters present on the final build's title screen exists in this version.
+Though not used here, a slightly earlier version of the group shot of the playable characters present on the title screen of later builds exists here.
 It can be found in the block of 2D Super FX graphics between 0x90000 and 0xA7FFF in the ROM.
-A few subtle differences exist:

-- Areas of Peppy, Slippy, and Fox are shaded using the darkest blue color.
+- Areas of Peppy, Slippy, and Fox were shaded using the darkest blue color.
 Most of these have been changed to use the darkest grey instead for the final version.

 - A few black pixels around Fox's, Miyu's, and Fay's shoulders have been made transparent.